 - Finally, put the roots into the larger pot once the roots are developed.

-- Take out the parent tropical plant from the soil and separate the root into smaller sections.
+- Remove the parent tropical plant from the soil and separate the root into smaller sections.

 - Replant the divisions of the plant into different containers and dig them at the same depth in the soil.

-- Water the divided plants and make sure of their separate needs.
+- Water the divided plants and make sure they have their separate needs.

-Certain, tropical plants like Bromeliads produce offsets which can be separated and planted individually.
+Certain tropical plants like Bromeliads produce offsets that can be separated and planted individually.

 - Offsets should have a proper size.